azurecitadel/azurecitadel.github.io/automation/packeransible/lab5.md

   teaser: images/teaser/packeransible.png
 sidebar:
   nav: "packeransible"
-excerpt: Do you need a role and cannot find it in Ansible Galaxy?
+excerpt: Do you need a role, but you can't find it in Ansible Galaxy?
 Follow our guide to creating your own.
 ---

 ## Introduction